The Loudness War

 unequalized acoustic instruments have a decrease in high pitch volume due to the decreasing energy in the upper harmonics .

-This is what most mastering studios do in order keep overtones as loud as the fundamental. this causes an unnatural high frequency response.
 This kind of treble boost should be avoided in the mastering studio.
 The listener can ad treble on he's stereo if he wishes to do so.

 Smiley faces sound good and can be used on the listeners stereo system, but should not be used in the master Studio.

-Music should not be clipped and over compressed nor should it be to trebley it should sound dynamic and natural in frequency response.
 The listener can turn up the volume and create unnatural EQ settings on he's stereo.
 That's what stereo systems have volume controls and EQs for.